Chelsea Clinton says she won't run for Congress

 Chelsea Clinton says she won't be running for Congress anytime soon.

-Shooting down speculation that she'd throw her hat in the ring for retiring New York Rep. Nita Lowey's seat, the former first daughter said Wednesday on ABC's "The View" that she has no plans to do so.
+Shooting down speculation that she'd look to succeed retiring New York Rep. Nita Lowey in the Bronx, the former first daughter said Wednesday on ABC's "The View" that she has no plans to do so.

 "I'm not considering running for Congress," Clinton, 39, said when asked about the speculation.